Olympiacos B.C.: 2022–23 season: EuroLeague runners-up, domestic treble

-2022–2023 season: Domestic treble, EuroLeague finalists

-In the 2022–23 season, Olympiacos brought in Alec Peters from Baskonia Vitoria-Gasteiz and former NBA player Isaiah Canaan from Galatasaray Istanbul, while last season's starter Tyler Dorsey left the club to join the NBA’s Dallas Mavericks.
+During the 2022 off-season, Olympiacos brought in Alec Peters from Baskonia Vitoria-Gasteiz, Isaiah Canaan from Galatasaray Istanbul and Joel Bolomboy from CSKA Moscow.
+Tyler Dorsey joined the NBA's Dallas Mavericks, while Hassan Martin moved to Red Star Belgrade and Livio Jean-Charles to CSKA Moscow.
 However, the most important news of this summer was the retirement of the iconic Georgios Printezis at the age of 37.
-The highlight of his 19-year career with the club was the game-winning shot in the 2012 EuroLeague final against CSKA Moscow.
+The highlight of his 19-year career with the club was the game-winning shot in the 2012 EuroLeague final against CSKA.

-In the EuroLeague, Olympiacos finished first in the regular season, an unprecedented feat for a Greek team since the competition switched to a single-group format.
-At the same time, the Reds had the best defensive record.
-In the playoffs, they eliminated Fenerbahçe Istanbul with 3–2 wins, qualifying for their second consecutive Final Four.
-In the semifinal, Olympiacos easily defeated AS Monaco 76–62 and reached the final for the first time since 2017.
-There they faced Real Madrid, as they had in the 1995, 2013, and 2015 finals.
-The Reds found themselves leading by six points with 2:13 remaining but failed to score for the rest of the game.
+In the EuroLeague, Olympiacos finished first in the regular season, an unprecedented feat for a Greek team since the competition switched to a single-group format, while also having the best defensive record.
+In the playoffs, the Reds eliminated Fenerbahçe Istanbul with 3–2 wins and qualified for their second consecutive Final Four, with a three-pointer by Kostas Sloukas in the last second of the third game at the Ülker Sports Arena giving Olympiacos the win and proving crucial to the outcome of the series.
+Sasha Vezenkov won the EuroLeague MVP Award, the third Olympiacos player to do so after Miloš Teodosić and Vassilis Spanoulis, the EuroLeague Top Scorer Trophy and was selected to the All-EuroLeague First Team, while Giorgos Bartzokas was named EuroLeague Coach of the Year for the second consecutive time and third overall.
+In the 2023 Final Four held in Kaunas, Olympiacos easily defeated AS Monaco 76–62, after a record-breaking dominant performance in the third quarter with a partial score of 27–2, and reached the final for the first time since 2017.
+There they faced Real Madrid, as they had in 1995, 2013, and 2015.
+With 29 points from Vezenkov and 21 from Canaan, the Reds found themselves leading by six points with 2:13 remaining, but failed to score for the rest of the game.
 Eventually, a high-arching jump shot by Sergio Llull with 3 seconds left gave Real the win, 78–79, and the title.

 In domestic competitions, Olympiacos had a perfect season, winning all three titles.
-They started by defeating Panathinaikos 67–52 in the Greek Super Cup final and went on to win the Greek Cup final against Peristeri Athens 85–57.
-In the GBL finals, they comfortably prevailed over Panathinaikos with 3–1 wins.
-It is noteworthy that the fourth game of the series at Panathinaikos' home court, the OAKA Indoor Arena, was abandoned in the 27th minute while the score was 63-35 in favor of the Reds, due to extensive crowd violence.
-As a result, the match was awarded to Olympiacos, who celebrated the championship as well as the domestic treble.
+They started by defeating Panathinaikos 67–52 in the Super Cup final and went on to win the Greek Cup final against Peristeri Athens 85–57.
+In the Basket League finals, they comfortably prevailed over Panathinaikos with 3–1 wins.
+It is noteworthy that the fourth game of the series at Panathinaikos' home court, the OAKA Indoor Arena, was abandoned in the 27th minute while the score was 63–35 in favor of the Reds, due to extensive crowd violence.
+As a result, the match was awarded to Olympiacos, who celebrated their fourteenth championship as well as their first domestic treble.